One of these things is not like the others

 Anyway, there’s not much to report from these quick glances.
 I do have to say that this isn’t the first time openSUSE caught my eye.
 Yes, yes, Novell, evil empire, etc., etc. There’s no harm in looking, right? :mrgreen:

-7 Responses to “One of these things is not like the others”
+7 thoughts on “One of these things is not like the others

 I made the Mint ‘Lucid’ my distro now.
 Definitely reminds me of SusE which was my first-ever Linux; except Mint is nicer to use and a lot better than Ubuntu in my opinion.